Get a sweet deal on a new air rifle here and learn why every preparedness-minded person should own an air gun!

 - No waiting period.
 This is about the best pro I can think of, you can pick this rifle up off the shelf and buy it without any type of registration or waiting period (Check your local laws to verify this).
 There are currently no laws requiring a background check on an air rifle, at least not here in Texas.

-- Accuracy.
 The first 75-100 shots have very bad accuracy.
-This is a normal break in period for just about any air rifle and can be frustrating.
+This is a normal break-in period for just about any air rifle and can be frustrating.

 It takes about 30lbs of pull to break over the barrel and load the pellet.
 Make sure your hands are out of the way when you cock it.

-This can be very taxing on your morale when you are trying to take down a few squirrel and are forced to reload after each shot. (again a little practice goes a long way)
+This can be very taxing on your morale when you are trying to take down a few squirrels, forced to reload after each shot. (again a little practice goes a long way)

 An air rifle like the Girandoni that I purchased is great for practice and small game.
-Once the gun has been sighted in, you should be able to kill any small game no problem.
+Once you have your sights on, you should be able to kill any small game no problem.

 If you have the right ammo and a well-placed shot, you could potentially take down larger game like a hog.
-But please do so at your own risk..
+But please do so at your own risk…

 Buy this air rifle HERE.